NVIDIA/cuDecomp/docs/basic_usage.rst

 In this example, we have halos for the :math:`X`-pencils only.
 We can use cuDecomp's halo update routines to update the halo regions of this pencil in the three domain directions.
 In this example, we set the :code:`halo_periods` argument to enable periodic halos along all directions.
+We pass null pointers to the padding arguments to the routines to disable padding in C/C++, or leave them unspecified in Fortran.

 .. tabs::